S3-working-group/s3-practical-guide/docs/all.md

 - role keepers are selected by consent and for a limited term
 - peers support one another to develop in the roles they keep

 A role keeper may maintain a governance <a href="glossary.html#entry-backlog" class="glossary-tooltip" data-toggle="tooltip" title="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.">backlog</a>, and a <a href="glossary.html#entry-logbook" class="glossary-tooltip" data-toggle="tooltip" title="Logbook: A (digital) system to store all information relevant for running an organization.">logbook</a> to record and help them evolve their approach toward delivering <a href="glossary.html#entry-value" class="glossary-tooltip" data-toggle="tooltip" title="Value: The importance, worth or usefulness of something in relation to a driver.
-Also &quot;a principle of some significance that guides behavior&quot; (mostly used as plural, &quot;values&quot;, or &quot;organizational values&quot;).">value</a>.
+Also &quot;a valued principle that guides behavior&quot; (mostly used as plural, &quot;values&quot;, or &quot;organizational values&quot;).">value</a>.

 **Note:** In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.